mining-visualizer/MVis-ethminer/README.md

 ----------

 ### 0xBitcoin
-If you are looking for the 0xBitcoin miner, it's on the [0xBitcoin branch](https://github.com/mining-visualizer/MVis-ethminer/tree/0xbitcoin).
-This page is for the regular Ethereum miner.
+If you are looking for the 0xBitcoin miner, please visit https://github.com/mining-visualizer/MVis-tokenminer.

 ----------